mantidproject/mantid/dev-docs/source/IndirectDataAnalysisAddingFitType.rst

 IqtFit
 ------

-The fitting functions in IqtFit are hard coded into the template browser and is not expected for other functions to be added to it.
+The fitting functions in IqtFit are hard coded into the template browser because it is not expected for other functions to be added to it.

 ConvFit